-\textit{The counter gate and d-level systems.---} Our protocol relies on the usage of an auxiliary bipartite entangled state of qudits of certain dimension $d$ to encode information on the whole ensemble, similarly as in recent entanglement purification protocols \cite{Riera1,Riera2}.
-In particular, we denote the $d$-dimensional maximally entangled states as $\ket{\Phi^d_{mn}}_{AB} = \sum_{ k = 0 }^{ d - 1 } e^{ \text{i} \frac{2\pi}{d} km } |k\rangle_A |k \ominus n \rangle_B / \sqrt{d}$, where $k \ominus n \equiv (k-n) \text{mod}\, d $ and the index $n$($m$) is called amplitude(phase) index.
+\textit{The counter gate and d-level systems.---} Our protocol relies on a $d$-level auxiliary bipartite entangled state used to encode information of the whole ensemble.
+In particular, we denote the $d$-dimensional maximally entangled states as $\ket{\Phi^d_{mn}}_{AB} = \sum_{ k = 0 }^{ d - 1 } e^{ \text{i} 2\pi km /d } |k\rangle_A |k \ominus n \rangle_B / \sqrt{d}$, where $k \ominus n \equiv (k-n) \text{mod}\, d $, and the index $n$($m$) is called the amplitude (phase) index.
 The auxiliary state is used to accumulate and measure the noise of an ensemble of multiple noisy states.
-This process is achieved by means of the so-called counter gate \cite{Riera1,Riera2}, that transfers information from the ensemble of qubit states into the amplitude index of the $d$-dimensional auxiliary state.
-This amplitude index can be read by locally measuring in the $Z_A$ and $Z_B$ basis, the generalization of the Pauli $\sigma_z$ basis for qudits.
-The counter gate is defined as a bilateral controlled-$X$ gate, acting from a qubit pair as the source, to a qudit pair as the target.
-If the target system is in a maximally entangled state with phase index zero, its action is given by \be b\text{CX}^{AB}_{ 1 \to 2} \left| mn \right\rangle_{1} \ket{ \Phi_{ 0j }^d }_2 = \left|mn\right\rangle_{1}\ket{ \Phi^d_{ 0, j\ominus m \oplus n } }_2, \ee where $b \text{CX}^{(d)}_{1 \to 2} = \text{CX}_{1 \rightarrow 2}^{A_1 A_2} \otimes \text{CX}_{1 \rightarrow 2}^{B_1 B_2},$ and $\text{CX}_{1\rightarrow 2}$ is the hybrid \textit{controlled-X} gate \cite{Daboul2003} $\text{CX}_{1 \rightarrow 2} = \proj{0} \otimes \id_d + \proj{1} \otimes X_d$.
-For convenience, we denote as type-1, type-2 and type-3 error states, the states corresponding to $|01\rangle$, $|10\rangle$ and $\ket{\Psi_{10}}$ respectively.
-The action of the counter gate, Eq. \eqref{eq:acction:CX}, from a type-1(2) error state acting as control, leads to the amplitude index value of the auxiliary state increased(decreased) by one, whereas it is left invariant if the control is a type-3 error state.
-Importantly, this invariance property also applies in case that the control system is in the $|\Psi_{00}\rangle$ state.
+This is achieved by means of the so-called ``counter gate'' \cite{Riera1,Riera2} that transfers information from the ensemble of qubit states into the amplitude index of the auxiliary.
+This amplitude index can be read by locally measuring the state in the computational basis.
+The counter gate is defined as a bilateral controlled-$X$ gate, acting from a qubit pair as source, to a qudit pair as target.
+Notice that the gate can be implemented locally.
+If the target system is in a maximally entangled state with phase index zero, its action is given by